Haawk666/AutomAl-6000/Docs/source/guides.rst

 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 We now wish to locate the positions of the columns in the image.
-To do this, using the built-in centre of mass approach, set the threshold value under **column detection** to something like 0,3 and hit *start*.
+To do this, using the built-in centre of mass approach, set the threshold value **Column detection->Detection threshold value, T** to something like 0,3 (between 0 or 1) and hit **Column detection->Start**.
 This will produce a pop-up; select *Threshold* from the drop-down menu and press okay.
-Column detection will now run for some time (1-10 mins depending on the size and scale of the image).
-When it's complete, one should evaluate the result from the *atomic positions* tab.
-If there are too many columns detected, then the process should be reset with a higher threshold value.
-If however not all columns where detected, one should lower the threshold value, and press *start* again.
-This will continue from the current state, and will pick up progressively darker columns based on the threshold value.
-Continue this approach until the number of undetected columns are approachable by manual intervention.
-In the current version, you must select columns that are on the very edge, and press *enable move* and use those to cover columns in the precipitate, if you wish to manually complete the column detection.
+Column detection will now run for some time (5-15 mins depending on the size and scale of the image).
+When it's complete, one should evaluate the result with the **atomic positions** tab.
+If there are too many or too few columns detected, reconsider the threshold value and hit **Column detection->Start** as before.
+Column detection will then either roll back detection or continue detection depending on the new threshold value.
+If there is only a handful of missing or superfluous columns, this can be corrected manually by using the buttons **Selected column->New** and **Selected column->Delete**.

 ..
 Note::

     Columns on the very edge of the image will not be considered by the algorithms, so are in effect superfluous.
-Columns to be removed can also be just be moved to the very edge.

 ..
 Note::